-- (1) The Constable of a Parish shall as soon as practicable after receiving the Rates List approved by the Supervisory Committee present to the Parish Assembly the accounts for the Parish for the previous year together with estimates for that year. - (2) The Parish Assembly shall then approve a rate. - (3) The rate shall be expressed as an amount for each rateable quarter.
+- (1) The Connétable of a Parish shall as soon as practicable after receiving the Rates List for a rateable year approved by the Supervisory Committee present to the Parish Assembly the accounts for the Parish for the previous rateable year together with estimates of the funds required by the Parish for the current rateable year. - (2) The Parish Assembly shall then approve the estimates with or without amendment. - (3) The Parish Assembly shall then approve a rate of an amount that will produce for the Parish income that is at least sufficient to satisfy the requirements set out in the approved estimates. - (4) The rate shall be expressed as an amount for each rateable quarter.